odwdinc/SSBU_Amiibo/README.md

 # SSBU_Amiibo
 Just a start for the Amiibo editor

-you will need to porvide your own Amiibo Keys in retail.key for Encription and Decription to work
+you will need to porvide your own Amiibo Keys in key_retail.bin for Encription and Decription to work

 # Windows install Guide